 Jasmine hails from Bellevue, WA and is a true Pacific Northwest native.
 She earned her Bachelor's in Business Administration with a focus in Marketing at the University of Washington and was granted both College and Departmental Honors.
 She later earned her Master's in Science for Interactive Digital Media at Trinity College Dublin with Distinction.

-As a proud Black woman she has a passion for social justice and activism and wants to use her marketing and tech skills to make our country an equal and just place for all.
+Between earning her degrees, she worked in the Web and Marketing departments at companies such as Nordstrom and glassybaby before opening her own Digital Marketing and Web Design/Development company.
+As a proud Black woman, she has a passion for social justice and activism, and wants to use her marketing and tech skills to make our country an equal and just place for all.
 She decided to join ScholarJet after meeting the fabulous team and believing in their mission: to equalize higher education by revolutionizing the scholarship process.

 Ashley brings eight years of marketing, sales and social media expertise, specifically within the talent space, having held individual contributor and manager roles at Bullhorn, John Leonard Employment Services and WinterWyman.
 Currently she owns her own content consulting firm out of the North Shore of Boston, UntapSocial, coaching professional services organizations to better leverage content and social selling best practices for lead generation and talent acquisition.
 She's also a national speaker on social media for sales and employer branding.